Last Updated on

 Position trading

-Position trading is an approach which seeks to ride trends in the market.
+Position trading is an approach that seeks to ride trends in the market when trading daily time frame.

 The idea is to capture “the meat” of the move and exit your trades only when the trend shows signs of reversal.